plicease/Archive-Libarchive-Any/README.md

 If you have a fix, please open a pull request.
 You can see the CONTRIBUTING file for traps, hints and pitfalls.

+# SEE ALSO

+The intent of this module is to provide a low level fairly thin direct interface to libarchive, on which a more Perlish OO layer could easily be written.

 - [Archive::Libarchive::XS](https://metacpan.org/pod/Archive::Libarchive::XS)
 - [Archive::Libarchive::FFI](https://metacpan.org/pod/Archive::Libarchive::FFI)